fathym/eac/docs/getting-started/overview.md

 > **NOTE** - It can take up to a minute for your new application preview to be ready.

-If your using chrome, you'll see the raw markdown on the web page.
-If your using Firefox, or other browsers that don't support rendering markdown, you'll be prompted to download the file.
-This isn't ideal, and isn't where we want to leave it.
+You should see the raw markdown on the web page.
 Let's look at two last features of the Fathym EaC for this guide, we'll see them both in action in this next command.

 ```cli
 fathym lcu @fathym-it/lcu-eac-modifiers-markdown-to-html